andrew/ultimate-awesome/README.md

 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
-- [Awesome-JMonkeyEngine](https://github.com/codex128/Awesome-JMonkeyEngine) - A list of awesome resources for JMonkeyEngine.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-full-stack-web-developer](https://github.com/dmdv/awesome-full-stack-web-developer) - Tools, tutorials, books and interview questions for Full-Stack web developers.